 This £5 Product Made Me Realise Why I Need Vitamin C

 If you're a beauty obsessive, you'll know all about The Ordinary.
-Launched by Brandon Truaxe last year, under the Deciem brand, it's one of the first affordable lines that not only works amazingly well but also speaks to the millennial audience.
-Along with the likes of Glossier and Beauty Pie, as well as few other beauty brand innovators, The Ordinary has given us chic packaging and a host of products that give us incredible skin.
+Launched by Brandon Truaxe in 2016, under the Deciem brand, it's one of the first affordable lines that not only works amazingly well but also speaks to the millennial audience.
+Along with the likes of Glossier and Beauty Pie, as well as few other beauty brand innovators, The Ordinary has made available to us a host of products that give us incredible skin.
 While I've been a fan of the moisturiser for a while, there was one product that immediately perked up my skin after one use.

 Want to know what that was?
 Keep scrolling to find out.